 According to the survey, bad hires produce less quality work than high performers and delay company goals.
 Additionally, bad hires are more likely to make an early exit, or cause other employees to leave.
 Team dynamics also take a hit when certain individuals aren’t performing; according to the study, poor performers who stay affect performance and engagement levels of their peers as well.

-5 Talent Selection Process Errors that Lead to Bad Hires
+5 Talent Selection Process Errors that Lead to Bad Hires & How to Avoid Them

 In terms of recruiting top talent, there are as many strategies as there are businesses looking for quality hires.
 As competition expands on a global scale, many recruiters are left scrambling to fill vacant positions to meet the demands of organizations without a solid pre-employment selection process.